Xilinx/Vitis-AI/doc/dpu_naming.md

 ## DPU Naming

-Vitis AI 1.2 introduces a new DPU naming naming scheme.
+Vitis AI 1.2 introduces a new DPU naming scheme.
 This new naming scheme will help users select the right DPU for their application or platform, by highlighting each DPUs characteristics.

 The old DPUv1/v2/v3 naming will be deprecated.